What we know about white homeowner charged with shooting Ralph Yarl

 On Monday afternoon, Clay County prosecutor Zachary Thompson announced that Mr Lester had been charged with two felonies: assault in the first degree, which carries a punishment of 10 to 30 years or life imprisonment, and armed criminal action, which carries a punishment of 3 to 15 years.

+He is due to appear in court for his arraignment on Wednesday.

+Ralph’s attorneys have questioned why the suspect has not been charged with attempted murder – or a hate crime.

-However, when asked if Mr Lester could also be charged with a hate crime, the prosecutor said that it would not be possible under state law.
+When asked if Mr Lester could also be charged with a hate crime, the prosecutor said on Monday that it would not be possible under state law.

 In Missouri, a hate crime is a lower level of felony and to add the charge would amount to double jeopardy, he said.